 - Devil May Cry managed to do this to itself.
 Tameem Antoniades, director of Ninja Theory's Dm C Devil May Cry, had a clear disdain for the original trilogy that manifested in DmC!Dante ending up with an original!Dante wig on his head in the middle of a fight, only to declare "Not in a million years" and rip it off.
 The eventual Devil May Cry 5 - developed in-house by Capcom - had a more light-hearted jab back with Dr. Faust, a cowboy hat weapon used by Dante that causes him to strike flamboyant poses while using it, referencing Tameem's infamous remark calling original!Dante a "gay cowboy".

 - The Simpsons:

-- The Simpsons did a joke where Peter from Family Guy appeared on a Wanted poster for plagiarism.
-Family Guy responded in its typical way, with a gag that started with Quagmire raping Marge and ended with him murdering the entire Simpons family.
+- In another episode, Peter from Family Guy appeared on a Wanted poster for plagiarism.
+Family Guy responded in its typical way (see below).

 - Ren & Stimpy creator John Kricfalusi's numerous derogatory remarks about The Simpsons resulted in a moment in "The Front" where a clip from Ren and Stimpy nominated for an award ceremony is instead a black screen reading "clip not done yet", referencing the show's infamous Troubled Production and severe Schedule Slips.